 For Centrelink (Secretary) initiated review decisions relating to activity notified after the change occurred:

-• A change in activity level that is FAVOURABLE to the individual (i.e. that causes the individual to be entitled to more hours of subsidised care per fortnight), will be backdated a maximum of 28 days to the beginning of a CCS fortnight from the date of notification.
+• A change in activity level that is FAVOURABLE to the individual (that is, that causes the individual to be entitled to more hours of subsidised care per fortnight), will be backdated a maximum of 28 days to the beginning of a CCS fortnight from the date of notification.

 For the purpose of CCS: